myuu32/internship_project_scs/README.md

 ## Installation Guide
 1. Download the game from releases link.
 2. Pre-set keyboard and joystick controls, or pairing between joysticks.
+3. In macOS user you need to press the command key to start the game.
-3. After starting the game, follow the on-screen instructions to set up your player.
+4. After starting the game, follow the on-screen instructions to set up your player.
-4. Start the game.
+5. Start the game.

 ## Keyboard&Gamepad
 - **WASD / LeftStick**: Move